arrival-spring/atp-matcher/CONTRIBUTING.md

 ## Moving a Spider to "Auto"

-After a spider has been in the "Preview" stage and you have confirmed that the data is accurate and matching correctly, it can be moved to `spiders_auto.json`.
+After a spider has been in the "Preview" stage and you have confirmed that the data is accurate and matching correctly, it can be moved to [spiders_auto.json](/spiders_auto.json).
 This enables automated updates by a bot when changes are detected.
 Edits with the status of "Add to OSM" and "Update OSM" will be made in the OSM database.

 To move a spider to auto:
-1. Create a pull request moving the spider's configuration from `spiders_preview.json` to `spiders_auto.json`.
+1. Create a pull request moving the spider's configuration from [spiders_preview.json](/spiders_preview.json) to [spiders_auto.json](/spiders_auto.json) (or just copy the configuration to the auto file and a script on the pull request will remove it from preview automatically).
 2. **Provide evidence of verification:** In your pull request description, you **must** state what you have done to verify the accuracy of the spider.
-For example, mention that you surveyed several locations to verify the opening hours and that the existing matching between ATP items and OSM objects appears to be accurate.
+For example, mention that you surveyed several locations to verify the opening hours and that the matching between ATP items and OSM objects appears to be accurate.

-**Review Process:** When a spider is proposed for "Auto", a notification is posted on the OpenStreetMap community forum.
+**Review Process:** When a spider is proposed for "Auto", a comment will need to be posted on the OpenStreetMap community forum thread.
+This is usually done once per week for any spiders being proposed for automatic updates.
 There is a mandatory two-week waiting period to allow the community to review the data before the spider is merged and automated updates begin.

 ## Other Contributions